Update, May 8: More writers have been announced ahead of Netflix's The Witcher series.

 The series has some serious heft behind it, with The Expanse's Sean Daniel and Jason Brown on executive production duties, and Oscar nominee and BAFTA winner Tomek Baginski on board to direct.

 Platige Image have also posted the news to their Facebook page, where they say hours of meetings are behind them, and "production of the series" is ahead of them.
 So it sounds like this has only recently been confirmed.

 Nonetheless, this is obviously hugely exciting.
+A nice stop gap while we wait for The Witcher 4.
 The Witcher stories are just as good as the games, and Netflix have a mostly great track record.
 We'll be sure to let you know more as soon as we do.